AlcibiadesCleinias/superdao-test/README.md

 - Reuse for Erc721 contract code
 - One withdraw request per treasury at one time

+## Volnurability Or Missleading
+- Since I delegate withdrawal approve to Erc721 approve but Erc721 approve has its own "right per approve and transfer logic" the vulnerability/missleading exists.
+This vulnerability may be solved by, e.g. informing that, when you `approveForAll` your token to an address that means that you deligate Nft's rights to (i.e. approveForAll) the address as well.
+So, by `approveForAll` to an operator means you deligate approve per withdrowal for this address as well.

 ## Test User Flow
 - Deploy Nft contract
 - Deploy treasury contract with address of Nft contract